ISBA membership – all you need to know

 Dedicated Marketing Procurement Group

-Public Policy, PR & Comms
+Public Affairs, PR & Comms

 Ad-hoc working groups responding to sector specific challenges such as HFSS, Alcohol & Gambling.